eryanyao/8excite-transition-main/excite-service/excite-service.md

 - POST /v2/calculator/checkout/summary

 #### 3.4 Multi Group Buy Checkout
+##### Description
+This module will trigger when user checkout with multiple group buy product after multi group buy calculator.
+It will generate order based on the calculator result.

 #### 3.5 Group Buy Top Up Calculator
 ##### Description
 This module will trigger when user checkout with pending topup group buy orders.